 In our therapy you will learn to decrease alexythymia, a technical term for a lack (or fear) of feeling, understanding or describing feelings.
 We will also heal painful elements of what may be an Avoidant Attachment style.

 Psychotherapy with a highy skilled, safe female allows defenses and knee-jerk relational avoidance to be soothed and calmed.
-Vulnerable states, relationships, closer communication, and "emotional intelligence" has become the new BRAVE.
+For men-- vulnerable states, relationships, closer communication, and "emotional intelligence" -- has become the new BRAVE.